bright/new-www/_posts/2017-10-26-slack-fastlane.md

 #### 👉  `success`

 You can also define if that message will be successful or not.
-Success messages can be used if your app is successfully uploaded to iTunesConnect or many more cases.
-But I prefer to use success for only that case.
-Because I think I don't need to know about every successful build or every successful test run.
-All above examples are instances  when `success` parameter was set to `true` (it is done by default.).
+Among other cases, success messages can be used if your app is successfully uploaded to iTunesConnect.

 Second option is to set `success` to `false`, and then a message will look a bit different: